 For each module, you will complete one or two assessments.
 In addition, tutors will set ungraded or formative assessments as part of the learning process.
-At the end of the module an overall module mark is awarded based on the evidence of the summative assessments, with 40% being the pass mark.
+At the end of the module an overall module mark is awarded based on the evidence of the summative assessments, with 40% being the pass mark (50% on a Masters programme).

-Please refer to the OU Assessment Regulations, which can be found here UC Hub - Awarding Bodies (google.com)
+Please refer to the OU Assessment Regulations, which can be found here UC Hub-Awarding Bodies (google.com)